tcortes55/SaveStanley/_posts/2020-07-18-first-steps-into-game-development.md

 ---
 layout: post
 title: First steps into game development
+date: 2020-07-18 10:00:00
 ---

 Every person who is even remotely involved with game development must have heard of Unity at this point.
 That was my case, but I had never used it.
 And I didn't use it for _Stanley's Day At The Office_.
-As I mentioned in the [introduction]({ % post_url 2020-07-17-my-the-office-inspired-game % }), I was following Alura's free mini course in game development.
+As I mentioned in the [introduction]({% post_url 2020-07-17-my-the-office-inspired-game %}), I was following Alura's free mini course in game development.
 The idea in this course was to build a game from scratch, understanding and implementing the basic mechanics, so we could grasp these concepts instead of dealing only with high level stuff.
-Unity is great, and [Alura has courses on that subject too](https://www.alura.com.br/formacao-jogos-unity), but that wasn't our goal here.
+Unity is great, and [Alura has courses on that subject too](https://www.alura.com.br/formacao-jogos-unity){:target="_blank"}, but that wasn't our goal here.

 ## p5.js library, animation and game mechanics

 We don't want to abstract too much of the implementation, but we also don't have to reinvent the wheel.
-So, for this game we used [p5.js](https://p5js.org/), a Javascript library specific for animation.
+So, for this game we used [p5.js](https://p5js.org/){:target="_blank"}, a Javascript library specific for animation.

 I will not delve too much into specifics, afterall my goal here is not to reproduce the course lectures.
 The instructors had a storyline for their game, but suggested everyone to come up with their own.
-I chose to develop this _Office_ storyline that [I had dreamt about a week before]({ % post_url 2020-07-17-my-the-office-inspired-game % }).
+I chose to develop this _Office_ storyline that [I had dreamt about a week before]({% post_url 2020-07-17-my-the-office-inspired-game %}).

 ### Endless runner game